elproffesore/website/content.md

 My name is Philipp and I study Design & Computation at Technische Universität Berlin and Universität der Künste Berlin.
 Design & Computation is part of the new interdisciplinary research platform <a href="(https://www.newpractice.net/)">New Practice</a> which I’m also part of.
 I have a degree in Mediatechnologies from Hochschule der Medien, Stuttgart and I’m practically interested in data visualization and concept artwork about natural language processing.

-Through my studies I artistically research topics such as generative AI, algorithmic bio mimicry and natural language.
-The work that I do is influenced by different figures like Bruno Latour, Timothy Morten, Douglas R. Hofstadter and the philosophical movement of New Materialism.
-The interconnectedness in nature and often dialectical behaviour of science drives me to explore more relevant explanations of this complex thing we call "world".
+Through my studies I artistically research topics that investigate the impacts and weird things of technology.

 ------
 # Dialectics of Climate Futures